 Have you ever been intrigued by the voice you hear on commercial advertisements or announcing the game, or the voices of your favorite cartoon characters?
-In this intense yet fun course, discover the essentials of the commercial and animation voiceover industry.
-Explore key aspects of voiceover work in studio, preparing for a demo, where to find opportunities, and how to market yourself in the expanding fields of voicing for Internet, new media, commercial, animation and more traditional projects.
+In this introductory workshop setting, you'll discover the essential elements of the commercial and animation voiceover industry.
+Explore key aspects of voiceover work in studio as you learn how to prepare for a demo, market yourself, and find opportunities within the expanding field of social media and voicing video and online projects.

 This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term, subscribe to receive email updates or

 contact us with your comments or questions.

 Upon successful completion of this course, the student will be able to: